Elevation: 8,523 ft

 This peak is not in the book.
 Published June 2019

 Appendicitis Hill is located northwest of Arco, Idaho in the easternmost lobe of the Pioneer Mountains.
 The origin of the name is based on famed USGS surveyor T.M.
-Bannon suffering an attack of appendicitis while surveying the peak.
+Bannon who suffered an attack of appendicitis while surveying the peak.
 USGS Appendicitis Hill

 From US-93 in Moore, ID, drive west to [signed] 3400W.
 Turn left/south onto 3400W and drive south just over a mile to [signed] 3000N.
 Turn right/west onto 3000N.
 This road leads west up into Rocky Canyon.
 Drive 1.4 miles west on 3000N to a cattle guard/fence and unsigned road junction.
 There is a sign for “Appendicitis Hill Wilderness Study Area” and a large parking area here.
 You can park here (5,693 feet) or drive another 0.3 miles up 3000N to three blue cattle cisterns and park there if you wish.
 The road gets rougher after that point, becomes a 2-track road and eventually just a cattle trail.